On this day in 1990, Brian Keenan, the Belfast-born Irish writer was released from captivity in Beirut, Lebanon, after four and a half years.

 Much has been made of the fact that Keenan was born into an Ulster Protestant family and brought up in a strict sectarianism culture.
 He explains why he escaped contamination.

 “My dad was an Orangeman but he was a socialist in his own way, he had very strong views on it.
 He was the most unusual Irishman, I can tell you.
 Well, he was a Mason.
 My mother had a kind of Mother Earth thing going.
 She was always doing things for the neighbors.
-You know the way working class women do.”
+You know the way working-class women do.”
 She also sent the minister “the hell away” from the door when he called to complain that the young Keenan was asking too many “awkward questions” at Sunday school.
 “I didn’t have all that church contamination.
 My father and mother whenever [questionable] things came up weren’t too taken aback, and neither was I, consequently.”

 Asked about his story of stopping his buddies from taunting a Catholic boy, he said: “It was this kind of intuitive thing that kids have about what’s just and what’s fair.
 And [the boy’s] sense of alienation mirrored something that was articulating back to me in an unspoken way.
 There were lines of psychological and emotional connection.
 One was about justice and one was about being different.
-And he mirrored me and I mirrored him and it couldn’t have been a reason thing at that age.”
+And he mirrored me and I mirrored him and it couldn’t have been a reasonable thing at that age.”

 Brian explained further: “I suppose I always was a reflective child.
 I wasn’t like the other kids.
 I had what’s called buck teeth, very prominent teeth.
 So I got called names like Bugs Bunny, which didn’t seem to bother me.
 Your mates are still your mates (‘Listen, Bugsy’).
 It really only bothered me once girls came onto the scene ‘because who’s gonna kiss you, man?’
 And I didn’t play football and if I was picked I was the last person picked to play.
 So I read books.”